vector-of-bool/pmm/README.md

 `REVISION` should be a git tree-ish (A revision number (preferred), branch, or tag) that you could `git checkout` from the vcpkg repository.
-PMM will download the specified commit from GitHub and build the `vcpkg` command line too from source. **You will need `std::filesystem` support from your compiler and standard library.**
+PMM will download the specified commit from GitHub and build the `vcpkg` command line tool from source. **You will need `std::filesystem` or `std::experimental::filesystem` support from your compiler and standard library.**

 `REQUIRES` is a list of packages that you would like to install using the